Executive Policy 2.214 Executive Policy 2.214

 1. POLICY STATEMENT

-2. The University of Hawai‘i is committed to protecting the privacy and security of Institutional Data, one of its most valuable institutional assets.
+The University of Hawai‘i is committed to protecting the privacy and security of Institutional Data, one of its most valuable institutional assets.

-3. DATA CLASSIFICATION CATEGORIES
+2. DATA CLASSIFICATION CATEGORIES

-This category includes: 1) student directory information as defined in UH’s Administrative Procedure, AP 7.022, Procedures Relating to Protection of the Educational Rights and Privacy of Students; and, 2) public employee information as defined in Hawai‘i Revised Statues (HRS) 92F-12 under the Uniform Information Practices Act.
-See Attachment 1 for examples.
+1. “Public” – Institutional Data where access is not restricted and is subject to open records requests.
+There are no risk and privacy considerations.
+This category includes: 1) student directory information as defined in UH’s Administrative Procedure, AP7.022, Procedures Relating to Protection of the Educational Rights and Privacy of Students; and, 2) public employee information as defined in Hawai‘i Revised Statues (HRS) 92F-12 under the Uniform Information Practices Act.

-2. ”Restricted” – Institutional Data used for UH business only.
-Restricted data will not be distributed to external parties except under the terms of a written memorandum of agreement or contract.
+2. “Restricted” – Institutional Data used internally within the UH community to meet academic and administrative requirements.
+Restricted data is considered low risk, however it should not be distributed to external parties except under the terms of a written memorandum of agreement or contract.
 Data is maintained in a physically secured location.
-See Attachment 1 for examples.

-3. ”Sensitive” – Institutional Data subject to privacy or security considerations or any Institutional Data not designated as public, restricted, or regulated.
+3. “Sensitive” – Institutional Data subject to privacy or security considerations.
+Sensitive data is considered medium risk.
 Data is maintained in a physically secured location.
-See Attachment 1 for examples.

 Attachment 1 is not intended to be an exhaustive list but is an attempt to capture the more common data elements (and, in some cases, types of data) used by the University to conduct its daily business.
-Institutional Data that are not listed shall be considered sensitive until otherwise determined.
+Institutional Data that are not listed shall be considered Sensitive until otherwise determined.
 For guidance on Institutional Data not listed in Attachment 1, email datagov@hawaii.edu.

-4. DATA MANAGEMENT GUIDELINES AND BEST PRACTICES
+3. DATA MANAGEMENT GUIDELINES AND BEST PRACTICES

-1. Social Security Number (SSN) will not be used as an identifier in any University information system and its use as an identifier shall be phased out in all existing systems.
+1. SSN will not be used as an identifier in any University information system and its use as an identifier shall be phased out in all existing systems.
 This includes use of the SSN as an optional identifier in legacy systems, which is similarly prohibited.
 The SSN may be included as a data element in an information system only where it is required for financial processing (e.g., payroll or student tax reporting) or other uses consistent with federal and state law.
 For example, the University may require the use of the SSN as part of the essential process of identifying when a person has contact with the university using different names, or to distinguish between individuals who have the same name.
 In situations such as these, the SSN may be used only as a data element and not as an identifier.
 The SSN must be purged from all other information systems.

 2. Documents or records that contain Institutional Data from multiple classification categories will be managed according to the highest level of classification.

 4. Lists of student directory data (which are categorized as Public) shall not be released to third parties except under the terms of a contract or memorandum of agreement.
-Refer to UH Administrative Procedure AP 7.022, Procedures Relating to Protection of the Educational Rights and Privacy of Students which is UH’s interpretation of the federal Family Educational Rights and Privacy Act.
+Refer to UH Administrative Procedure AP7.022, Procedures Relating to Protection of the Educational Rights and Privacy of Students which is UH’s interpretation of the federal Family Educational Rights and Privacy Act.

 5. When displaying Protected Data in aggregate (i.e., not on an individualized basis), appropriate care must be taken to protect the identities of the individuals such that a person cannot identify any of the individuals with reasonable certainty.
 Note that data elements may not be personally identifiable when considered alone.
 However, when considered in combination with other data elements, they may reveal the identity of an individual.
 For example, average GPA by major may be reported.
 But if ethnicity is added, and there is only one individual within an ethnicity category, the identity of the individual and his/her GPA may be revealed.
 Therefore, appropriate consideration and measures must be taken when considering the mix of data elements being shared and the highest level of data classification category involved.